davidegreenwald/vagrant-ansible-setup/readme.md

 vagrant up
 ```

-`vagrant up` will run a short shell script to add the SSH key to the `vagrant user`.
+`vagrant up` will run a short shell script to add the SSH key to the `vagrant` user.

 You can now run Ansible against the Vagrant boxes.
 Add any roles or tasks to `vagrant-playbook.yml`.